 Several different intervention options may be available.
-Teams should select an intervention that best addresses the needs of the student.
+Teams should select an intervention that best addresses the function of the problem behavior and the needs of the student.
 Some children may require and benefit from more than one intervention.
 For example, children who are experiencing both academic and social skills deficits will require instructional and behavioral treatments.